This documents a bit of creative process making the above, very little of which is truly original.

 Interesting business cards

-A pal recently sent me this: 15 lines of code for setting up an HTTP client on the back of a metal business card.
+A pal recently forwarded this post my way: 15 lines of code for setting up an HTTP client on the back of a metal business card.

-A small part of the joke in American Psycho's business card scene is that the cards are poorly designed (odd spacing, typos, distracting textures etc), yet they care about them so much.
-Most business cards I pick up are perfunctory, discardable things; I'd not forget someone who gave me a "code card".
+A small part of the joke in American Psycho's business card scene is that the cards are poorly designed (odd spacing, typos, OTT textures etc), yet they care about them so much.
+Most business cards I pick up are perfunctory, discardable things, but I'd not forget someone who gave me a code card.

 # #